Employer Insights

 • Employers may also choose to pay the minimum wage for each county where an employee works.

-Oregon’s minimum wage has an increases scheduled every year on July 1st through 2023.
+Oregon’s minimum wage has had an increases scheduled every year on July 1st through 2023.
 After which minimum wage increases, if any, will be calculated based on inflation data each year by BOLI no later than April 30th:

 Date